pfmc-assessments/sa4ss/README.md

 ### Adding a figure to your title page

-You can add a figure to your title page by including `figure_title.png` in the directory that stores all of your .Rmd files, which is typically called `doc(s)`.
+You can add a figure to your title page by including `figure_title.png` in the directory that stores all of your .Rmd files, which are typically called `doc(s)`.
 This figure will be centered, placed below your title, and will be four inches wide.
-For those that do not want a figure on your title page, just do nothing.
+For those who do not want a figure on your title page, just do nothing.
 The use of an if statement only includes the figure if it is present and a default figure is not included in the package.
 Thanks to [stack exchange](